 Remember that your boundaries are only as powerful as your ability to implement them.
 If you don’t reinforce what you say, you send incongruent messages about your intentions.
 As a result, your mother will likely continue to manipulate you.

 If your mother continues to disrespect you and your boundaries, you may need to step away from the relationship altogether.
 Of course, this is a personal decision, and you should consider this option carefully.

 Taking the no-contact approach means avoiding any interaction or engagement with your mother.
-No-contact means you’re saying no more abuse, no more enabling, and no more toxic energy.
+No-contact means you’re saying no more Narcissistic Abuse, no more enabling, and no more toxic energy.
 This option is always available to you, and it might be necessary for preserving your mental health.

 Sources Used For This Article